slack/ignite18/README.md

 [Azure Cloud Shell](https://azure.microsoft.com/en-us/features/cloud-shell/) is a browser-based CLI tool integrated directly into the Azure portal.
 Cloud shell provides all of the tools you need to manage your Azure resources in a pre-configured, on-demand virtual machine.

-Login to the [Azure Portal](https://portal.azure.com) and click the Cloud Shell Icon:
+Login to the [Azure Cloud Shell](https://shell.azure.com) and login if needed.
+You may also click the Cloud Shell Icon from the Azure Portal:

 ![Launch Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/media/overview/overview-bash-pic.png)